Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Experimental setup

 In on-field trials of VT\&R systems, a key performance metric is the success rate (SR), which is calculated as the proportion of repeat trajectories that are completed relative to the total number of repeat experiments conducted.
 A repeat trajectory is considered a failure if the robot can no longer progress safely, such as when proximity to static obstacles would result in a collision.

-To further analyze repeat trajectories, we compute the Absolute Trajectory Error (ATE) between the teach run and subsequent repeats using ground-truth robot positions.
-Ground-truth associations between the teach and repeat trajectories are established by identifying the nearest neighbour for each pose and computing the corresponding Euclidean distance:
+To further analyze repeat trajectories, we compute the Cross-Track Error (XTE)~\cite{baril2022kilometer} between the teach run and subsequent repeats using ground-truth robot positions.
+The XTE is defined as the distance between the robot's frame at each repeat sample and its orthogonal projection onto the teach path.
+As in Baril et al.~\cite{baril2022kilometer}, we approximate this orthogonal projection by identifying the spatially closest point on the teach trajectory for each repeat sample.
+The Euclidean distance between these nearest neighbors is then calculated to obtain the error samples

 where $\mathbf{p}^{\,\text{teach}}_{j}$ denotes the robot pose recorded by the ground truth at the $j$-th sample of the teach trajectory, and $\mathbf{p}^{\,\text{repeat}}_{i}$ denotes the $i$-th pose in the repeat trajectory, matched to its nearest neighbour in the teach trajectory.